hyperkot/event/README.md

 And i have to restart it manually only after system restart, or something like that.
 - **tslint** *(npm)* - this one is a recommendation too.
 I don't even run it myself - it is integrated into the ide i use, which is Visual Studio Code.
+- **gulp** *(npm)* - some tasks are implemented in gulp so this is a requirement in order to make bundle from source with predefined commands.

 ## CLI commands
-Many of the tools, described above are integrated into npm cli(project.json), so it simple to launch common tasks:
+Many of the tool which ares described above are integrated into npm cli(project.json), so it simple to launch common tasks:
-<span style="font-size: 12px">_Though some of those commands may not work on Windows platform or something other
+<span style="font-size: 12px">_Though some of those commands may not work on Windows platform or
-than linux at all._</span>
+something other than linux at all._</span>
-- `npm start` - starts the workflow automation with nodemon, which is basically re-running build on source code changes and running tests afterwards.
+- `npm start` - starts the workflow automation with _nodemon_, which is basically re-running build on source code changes and running tests afterwards.
 - `npm test` - just run mocha, the source should be already built at this time.
-- `npm run build` - update source lists with tsfind and compile the source.
+- `npm run build` - bundle the library into a single js file(`index.js`);
+- `gulp` - shorter than `npm run build`.
+Does the same thing.
+Note that build doesn't run tests.
 - `npm run lint` - run tslint on the source.